joshglugatch/PetSpace/README.md

 As a User, I want to be able to login and Signup with my own username.

 Acceptance criteria:
-Given i’m a User, when I sign up with a username and password, then I will be logged in with my own personal username.
+Given I’m a User, when I sign up with a username and password, then I will be logged in with my own personal username.

 <br>